 - A free-form journal entry (minimum 2 pages) or a standard RSIR essay….or

-- Other creative modality (painting, drawing/sketch, comic, poetry, photograph) — if you choose one of these modalities, you must also submit at least 1 paragraph briefly summarizing the work, including why you may have chosen it and clarifying its meaning.
+- Other creative modality (painting, drawing/sketch, comic, poem, photograph) — if you choose one of these modalities, you must also submit at least 1 paragraph briefly summarizing the work, including why you may have chosen it and clarifying its meaning.

 Everyone should have a submission in Sakai.
 If a painting, scan a photocopy into Sakai.
 Every document should have your last name in the file name.